INFO FOR SCHOOLS

 About the Google CS First Curriculum

-- Progressive and teaches core computer science principles.
+- Features structured curriculum progression and teaches core computer science principles.

 - CS First provides materials to support the curriculum